 Garantia procures its Actuarial Function and Appointed Actuary from an external service provider as an outsourced service.
-In 2019 and 2018 the service was provided by Kaippio & Kaippio Oy, with actuary SHV Janne Kaippio as the appointed actuary.
+The service has been provided by Kaippio & Kaippio Oy since 2015, with actuary SHV Janne Kaippio as the appointed actuary.

 B.7 Outsourcing